An exegetical commentary on the Greek New TestamentPDF eBook

 Date and place of writing

-It is generally accepted that Paul wrote this letter from prison in Rome around 61AD after being informed by Epaphras of the situation developing in the church.
-Some have argued that it is written from prison in Ephesus, although there no real evidence that Paul experienced a long-term stay in prison there.
+It is generally accepted that Paul wrote this letter from prison in Rome around 61AD after being informed by Epaphras of the situation developing in the church at Colossae.
+Some have argued that it is written from prison in Ephesus, although there is no real evidence that Paul experienced a long-term stay in prison there.
 If Paul wrote the letter from Ephesus, its time of writing would place it between first and second Corinthians, but the letter has a later feel to it.
+It is possible that it was written during Paul's imprisonment in Caesarea, an imprisonment lasting around two years.
+Most scholars reject this view, but some support it, eg., Hawthorne, Reicke, ...
 That it was written by Paul during his imprisonment in Rome seems more likely, so O'Brien, ....

-Paul wrote this letter to counter the influence of a nomist party operating in Colossae.
-These judaizers, members of the circumcision party, were troubling the church.
-Paul wants to show that Jesus supersedes the complicated and outdated instruction proposed by the nomists.
+So, Paul writes to show that Jesus supersedes the complicated and outdated imposition of a Second-Temple nomism - sanctification by obedience.
 Paul depicts "Jesus Christ as the beloved Son and total revelation of God, as redeemer who in eternity holds the whole created world (including the invisible power) in his hand, as the mediator of forgiveness, reconciliation and peace, and as guarantor of eternal life, and master of daily life", Bath.

 The Colossian Heresy